chetanbg1/cbgwork1/README.md

 MultiTreading
 --
-//multitasking allows several activites to accur concurrently on the computer
+multitasking allows several activites to accur concurrently on the computer

-//process-base multitasking -->
+process-base multitasking -->
-// allow processes (i.e programs) to run concurently
+allow processes (i.e programs) to run concurently where each task / process is independent

-//thread-base multitasking -->
+thread-base multitasking -->
-//allow part of the same program to run concurrently on the computer
-//two threads share the same address space , os switching between threads is less expensive than between processes
-//cost of communication is also low in thread
+allow part of the same program to run concurrently on the computer two threads share the same address space , os switching between threads is less expensive than between processes cost of communication is also low in thread

 //why multiTreading
 //in a single threaded env, only one task at a time can be performed
 //CPU cycles are weasted .eg when waiting for user inout
 //multitasking allows idle CPU time to be put to good use

-//Thread
+Thread - light weight process with in the process
 //is an independent sequential path of execution with in a program
 //many threads can run concurrently
 // threads in program exist in common memory sapce, so shares the same data and code